backube/volsync/docs/usage/restic/index.rst

    This is the access mode(s) that should be used to provision the cache volume.
-   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. customCA
+   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. exclude
+   Options for excluding files and directories from the backup.

+   caches
+      When set to ``true``, the restic backup will be run with the ``--exclude-caches`` flag, which skips any directory containing a ``CACHEDIR.TAG`` file whose contents begin with the signature ``Signature: 8a477f597d28d172789f06886806bc55``.
+This follows the `Cache
+      Directory Tagging Standard <https://bford.info/cachedir/>`_.
+Defaults to
+      ``false``.
+customCA
    This option allows a custom certificate authority to be used when making TLS (https) connections to the remote repository.